Ford Granada (Europe): Mark III (1985–1994)

 In April 1985, the third-generation car arrived, which was essentially a rebadged Ford Scorpio, the Granada name being used in both Ireland and the United Kingdom only, with the Scorpio badge (which covered the whole range in Continental Europe) being used instead as a trim designation for the top of the range models.
-The Mark III Granada was the first European volume production model to have antilock brakes fitted as standard across the range.
+The Mark III Granada used a stretched Sierra floorpan and suspension, and was the first European volume production model to have antilock brakes fitted as standard across the range.
 It was voted European Car of the Year in 1986.

 Engine options included the familiar SOHC Pinto engine, in either tax-barrier undercutting 1.8 L form, or a more powerful 2-litre version with fuel injection available.
 The Cologne V6 engines were carried over from the previous range in short-lived (and not much more powerful than the 2 L Pinto) 2.4 L, and 2.8 L (later 2.9 L) capacities.
 In 1991, a new range-topping vehicle was introduced, the Scorpio 24-valve.
 It featured a 2.9 L Cologne engine that had been extensively reworked by Cosworth Engineering and featured quad camshafts and 24 valves, enough for 200 bhp.
 According to Ford, this gave a 0-60 mph time of 8.1 seconds and top speed of 140 mi/h.

 The Ford Granada Mk III was the last car to bear the Granada badge in the UK and Ireland, being replaced in 1994 with the pan-European Scorpio.
 The Scorpio shared its platform doors and roof with the Mk III Granada.
 The styling of the nose and tail sections were updated to match the ovoid designs being used across the Ford range in the 1990s.
 On the Scorpio, this resulted in a controversial design.
 After a 1998 redesign, it was taken out of production the same year with total European sales being 95,587 units.